dmuth/twitter-sentiment-analysis/README.md

 `./bin/export-password-file-from-splunk`

-Running that will export the passwd file from Splukn and sstore it in `splunk-config/passwd`.
+Running that will export the passwd file from Splunk and sstore it in `splunk-config/passwd`.
 If the container is deleted at any point and then re-run, the passwd file will be copied into Splunk so the users will be able to log back in.